Sigismund III Vasa: Assassination attempt

 An unsuccessful attempt on the life of the King was made on 15 November 1620.
-It occurred on Sunday morning when the monarch and his entourage was to attend mass at St. John's Archcathedral in Warsaw.
+It occurred on Sunday morning when the monarch and his entourage was to attend mass at St. John's Church in Warsaw.

 Sigismund was to arrive by crossing the alley or passage that linked the Royal Castle with the temple.
 As the royal procession drew closer to the churchdoor, hidden in a nearby portal was petty nobleman Michał Piekarski, armed with a war axe.
 When the monarch reached the final steps, Piekarski leaped out and threw himself on the King, stabbing him twice, firstly in the back and then in the cheek, and striking him in the arm.
 However, he was not able to deliver a fatal blow due to the intervention of royal guardsmen as well as Court Marshal Łukasz Opaliński, who shielded the King.
 Concurrently, Prince Ladislaus wounded the assassin on the head with a sabre.
 Other accounts state that no guards were present; the cortege had a casual character and the assassin was most likely overpowered by the attendees.

 Parishioners gathered around the pale and lifeless King, who collapsed to the ground after the incident.
 The guards and other attendants, among them Marcin Szyszkowski, were able to revive him and after a medical examination the wounds were found to be non-life-threatening.
 Chaos erupted when false rumours spread that the King had been murdered as his clothes were stained in blood.
 Initially, the townsfolk believed that the city was being attacked; the confusion arose when an Italian priest's cry traditore! (traitor) was misinterpreted as "Tatar".

 The assassin was widely regarded as a mentally unstable melancholic, unrestrained in deeds.
 Piekarski's most probable cause for the assassination was fame and recognition; the successful assassination of Henry IV in Paris (1610) by François Ravaillac served as motivation for his actions.
 For the appropriate moment Piekarski waited patiently ten years.
 At his trial, he did not deny the crime he committed and heavily insulted the monarch, whilst blaming himself for the failed regicide.
 Piekarski was executed in a similar manner as Ravaillac on 27 November 1620 in Warsaw; he was publicly humiliated, tortured, and his body torn apart by horses.
 The dismembered remains were subsequently burned and their ashes scattered by a cannon.